 How much does it cost to visit the Acropolis?#

 €20 for Acropolis only, €30 for the combo ticket (includes 6 additional sites).
-Reduced prices for students and seniors.
+Reduced prices for EU students and seniors.

 How long do you need at the Acropolis?#